tldr-pages/tldr/pages/common/cmark.md

 # cmark

-> Converts CommonMark Markdown formatted text to other formats.
+> Convert CommonMark Markdown formatted text to other formats.
 > More information: <https://github.com/commonmark/cmark>.

 - Render a CommonMark Markdown file to HTML: